diegoavillegasg/mapping-a-world/README.md

 # Map my World Project - Robotics Udacity ND
-## RTABMap ROS package to map a world in Gazebo as well as localiz
+## RTABMap ROS package to map a world in Gazebo as well as localize the robot itself

 **Dependencies**